Michelle Legge

 INCOME TAX

 Purchases of goods and services with crypto are treated the same as trading crypto in Germany.
-For example, if you acquire €7,000 worth of ETH and purchase a gaming PC with that crypto when it’s now all worth €9,000, you will be taxed on the €2,000 net gain on that crypto as if it were income.
+For example, if you acquire €7,000 worth of ETH and purchase a gaming PC with that crypto when it’s now worth €9,000, you will be taxed on the €2,000 net gain on that crypto as if it were income.

 Getting paid in Bitcoin or cryptocurrency